-Investment in R&D by Spanish science and technology parks and their entities grows by 24% in 2024
+Investment in R&D by State science and technology parks and their entities grows by 24% in 2024

-The Spanish Association of Science and Technology Parks (APTE) has presented the activity data for 2024 for the companies and entities located in the 53 parks that make up the association.
-The presentation took place during its second annual General Assembly, held at GEOLIT, a science and technology park located in Jaén, as part of the park’s 25th anniversary celebrations.
+The Spanish Association of Science and Technology Parks (APTE) has presented the activity data for 2024 for the companies and entities located in the 53 parks that make up the association, including the Basque Country Technology Park.

 The figures reflect sustained growth in all indicators compared to the previous year, consolidating the role of these spaces as drivers of innovation and economic development.